 - as a percentage of the annual wage expenditure.

-How could an inspection report dealing with public and products liability risks of a factory be structured?
+How could an inspection report be structured which deals with public and products liability risks of a factory?

 - Hazards relating to premises and operations (Pollution hazards, Accident to the factory’s staff)